telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ##### enable `Boolean` *(optional)*

-The argument, which defines whether to enable/disable the upload.
+The argument which defines whether to enable or disable the upload.

 ### focus